artefactual-labs/rdss-archivematica/compose/dev/README.md

 ```

 Nginx is the web frontend and you can use it to access Archivematica.
 The
-`Ports` column show which ports have been made available.
+`Ports` column shows which ports have been made available.
 Based on the example
 above, open your browser and point to:

 - http://127.0.0.1:32821 (Archivematica Dashboard)